-More investigations suffer because of poor planning than for any other single reason.
 A good investigation starts with careful planning and preparation, with a clear understanding of the parameters of the investigation.
+This is referred to as an investigation plan and is a written document that is completed by an investigator.

 Planning is essential to ensure that: